 Whether it is “buy now” or “enter to win,” the target audience needs to be clear about their interaction with the PPC ad.

-“Shop,” “discover,” “download” are some of the strong words that can encourage your target consumers to take the intended action.
+“Shop,” “discover,” and “download” are some of the strong words that can encourage your target consumers to take the intended action.

 In addition to making a clear call to action, you should also inspire your customers with emotional specificity.